 Love and romance addiction experts have been speaking about this issue for many years.
-Below is a capsulization of some key info and resources.
+Below some key info and resources have been capsulized.

-Brenda Schaeffer‘s book Is It Love Or Is It Addiction?
-(1997) now has a more recent and expanded third edition.
+Is It Love Or Is It Addiction?
+(1997) by Brenda Schaeffer now has a more recent and expanded third edition.
 Get 12 or more affirmatives on her 32-point “Romance Addiction Questionnaire” and there’s a possibility you have an addiction.

 A brief sampling: